MTG2000/sort-my-lists/README.md

 ### **How does SortMyLists differ from other lists sorting websites?**

-Unlike most listing websites that leave you in a pickle when adding new items to a lengthy list, SortMyLists uses a smart algorithm to find the perfect nook for your item.
-Even if your list is swelling with 1000 items, our app is smart enough to ask you just 10 questions to find the right place for the newcomer.
-So, no more scratching your head over where to place the new item.
+Unlike most listing websites that leave you in a pickle when adding new items to a lengthy list, SortMyLists uses a smart algorithm to find the perfect place for your item.
+Even if your list has over 1000 items, the app is smart enough to ask you just 10 questions to find the right place for the newcomer.

 ### **Can you tell me more about this smart algorithm?**

 For those with a tech itch, here it is: SortMyLists uses AVL trees at its core.
 These are a type of self-balancing binary search trees that helps us reduce the search area by half with each user response.
-Just like magic, but with a pinch of tech!
+You can find plenty of resources about them online.

 ### **What's the story behind SortMyLists?**

-SortMyLists started as a personal project out of frustration with having a massive games list and nowhere sensible to put new entries.
-After showing it to some friends who loved it, I polished and refined the concept, and decided to share it with all of you since it seemed to be a common pain!
+SortMyLists started as a personal project out of frustration with having a massive games/movies/books lists and having a lot of difficulty keeping them in a meaningful order.
+I showed it to a couple of friends & they loved it, so I polished and refined the concept, and decided to share it with everyone since it seems to be a common pain!

 ### **Can I rearrange the order of my items manually?**